Ursula Deser Friedman

 Specialization: Contemporary Chinese/Taiwanese/Latin American Literature and Translation Studies

 Self-translation, whereby an author of an original work translates their own writings into another language, entails balancing tripartite fidelity to the source text with readability in the target language and the self-translator’s own artistic license.
 My research contextualizes self-translation under the framework of global diaspora politics, situating self-translators as cosmopolitan diasporic subjects on a queer isthmus bridging and unsettling the assumed dichotomies between author and translator, source and target text, center and periphery, creative writing and translation.

-By examining how Ha Jin (哈金, pen name for Xuefei Jin 金雪飞, b.
-1956), Pai Hsien-yung (白先勇, b.
-1937), Rosario Ferré and Regina Kanyu Wang (王侃瑜, b.
-1990) queer (i.e., augment, subvert and deconstruct their own source texts) through selective acts of “creative subversion”, my dissertation posits (self-)translation as a creative process of (re)-writing that destabilizes binary, hierarchical models that conceptualize translators and translated texts as derivative offshoots of the source text author and translated text.
-These author-translators are emblematic of self-exiled modernist writers caught up in the vicissitudes of the global diaspora movement.
-Together, they form an affective discursive community that transcends geographical, cultural and ethno-racial boundaries, ultimately revealing self-translation as a global phenomenon emblematic of diasporic immigrant communities.
+By examining the ways in which Ha Jin (哈金, pen name for Xuefei Jin 金雪飞, b.
+1956, born in mainland China and self-exiled in the United States), Pai Hsien-yung (白先勇, b.
+1937, who moved to Taiwan from China and finally to the United States), Regina Kanyu Wang (王侃瑜, b.
+1990, born in mainland China and migrated to Oslo), and Rosario Ferré Ramírez de Arrellano (1938-2016, born in Puerto Rico and migrated to the United States for graduate school) queer (i.e., augment, subvert and deconstruct their own source texts) through selective acts of “creative subversion”, my dissertation posits (self-)translation as a creative process of (re)-writing that destabilizes hierarchical models that conceptualize translators and translated texts as derivative offshoots of the source text author and translated text.

 Chair: Dr. Hangping Xu

 - Doctor of Philosophy, University of California at Santa Barbara, Department of East Asian Languages & Cultural Studies (09/2019-present)